Don’t you just love to hear a good secret? We like to be the first to know.

 “Blessed be the God and father of our LORD Jesus Christ, the God of mercies and all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God. ” 2 Corinthians 1:3-4

 Life is full of twists and turns that we don’t sign up for but are a reality of life.
-God wants to comfort us and that can happen when we read Scripture and pray about everything.
+God wants to comfort us and that can happen when we read the Scriptures and pray about everything.
 In turn, we have empathy for those going through the same trials and have words of comfort to share with them.

 More resiliency when getting bad news